Arevalojj2020/PI_02/README.md

     + Gather information and draw conclusions from the available attributes.
     + Combine both provided datasets to reach more accurate conclusions.
 - Power BI Dashboard (https://github.com/Arevalojj2020/PI_02/blob/main/Dashboard.pbix)
-    + Visualize the patterns, trends, and contributing factors found in the exploratory data analysis (EDA) using Power BI tools.
+    + Visualize the patterns, trends, and contributing factors found in the Exploratory Data Analysis (EDA) using Power BI tools.
     + Calculate 4 key performance indicators (KPIs) and evaluate the progress of global air safety from different perspectives.

 *The information provided in Spanish is for specific personal purposes.*